Venezuela wants to expand oil diplomacy despite falling prices

-HAVANA Venezuelan President Nicolas Maduro told leftist allies from Latin America on Sunday he wanted to expand the Petrocaribe programme of providing oil at preferential terms, even as falling oil prices add more stress to the Venezuelan economy.
+HAVANA Dec 14 Venezuelan President Nicolas Maduro told leftist allies from Latin America on Sunday he wanted to expand the Petrocaribe program of providing oil at preferential terms, even as falling oil prices add more stress to the Venezuelan economy.

 Speaking in Cuba at a summit of the leftist ALBA bloc of nine countries from Latin America and the Caribbean, Maduro did not mention the impact of a 46 percent decline in oil prices since June.